 Welcome to Owl Class.
 We are a mixed Class of Year 4, 5 and 6 Pupils.
-Our Class teacher is Mr Haynes and our teaching assistants are Mrs Havers, Mrs Muttock, Mrs Walpole and Mrs Kirkum.
+Our Class teacher is Mr Haynes and our teaching assistants are Mrs Havers, Mrs Muttock, Mrs Walpole and Mrs Edhouse.

 We are also taught by Mrs Ryan for Brass on Monday afternoons, and on Tuesday afternoons Mrs Pickess teaches Art.
 PE is on Thursday afternoons, and is taught by Mr Chapman.